ramzibou0735/aerial-autonomy-stack/supplementary/WSL_EXPERIMENTAL.md

 sudo apt update
-sudo apt install -y mesa-utils glxinfo | grep "OpenGL renderer"
+sudo apt install -y mesa-utils glxinfo | grep "OpenGL renderer" glxinfo -B

-# If GPU acceleration is working, you should see something like: `OpenGL renderer string: D3D12 (Intel(R) UHD Graphics)`
+# If GPU acceleration is working, you should see something like: `OpenGL renderer string: D3D12 (NVIDIA GeForce RTX 4050 Laptop GPU)`

-# For CUDA workloads, WSL doesn’t rely on `glxinfo`.
-Instead it uses the NVIDIA Windows driver stubbed inside WSL (`libcuda.so`).
-So you can still have full CUDA even though OpenGL shows Intel.
-This only shows the renderer used for graphics (OpenGL), **not CUDA compute**.
 ```
+>[!WARNING]
+> OpenGL-CUDA interop in WSL is currently in development, and is not offically supported by NVIDIA.
+For more infomation see, https://docs.nvidia.com/cuda/wsl-user-guide/index.html#getting-started-with-cuda-on-wsl-2.
+>

 ## Install Docker Engine and NVIDIA Container Toolkit